radovans/money-manager/README.md

 DONE - create categories site
 DONE - categories pie chart
-DONE  - add total sum of visualized data from pie chart next to the header DONE  - next to the pie chart add table with 10 most expensive transactions from actual view (from all transactions/from selected main category)
+DONE  - add total sum of visualized data from pie chart next to the header DONE  - next to the pie chart add table with 10 most expensive transactions from actual view (from all transactions/from selected main subcategory)
-DONE  - create new pie chart for spending by category (input is main category) DONE  - add on click action from main category pie chart to category pie chart, so you can see detail of the main category DONE - add fixed height of the bars in bar charts
+DONE  - create new pie chart for spending by subcategory (input is main subcategory) DONE  - add on click action from main subcategory pie chart to subcategory pie chart, so you can see detail of the main subcategory
+DONE - add fixed height of the bars in bar charts

 CUMULATIVE BALANCE: